 While the overall tonal profile of each of these photos differ greatly between the two, both count as black and white photography.

 Should You Capture Black and White Images in Camera, or Convert Them in Post?

 If you want to set your camera to capture your photos in black and white, be aware that both Canon and Nikon call this Monochrome in the menu navigation on their DSLRs.
 Confusing, right?

-But if you capture in RAW format, you will automatically capture a colour photo and get more image data, which is useful for post-processing your photos.
+But if you capture in RAW format, you will automatically capture a color photo and get more image data, which is useful for post-processing your photos.

 If you still want to capture your images in black and white you can set this on a Nikon DSLR by using the menu: Shooting Menu > Set Picture Control > Monochrome.

-However, it is better to learn how to identify what makes a good black and white image (such as tonal contrast and texture) but still capture it in colour, to be converted later.
+However, it is better to learn how to identify what makes a good black and white image (such as tonal contrast and texture) but still capture it in color, to be converted later.